tilteng/redux-json-api/README.md

 Accept a resource object and triggers a request to `DELETE /${entity.type}/${entity.id}`.

 Expects the API to return `204 No content`.

+## Read endpoint

+`readEndpoint(endpoint, options)`

+Provide the endpoint from where to read.
+E.g. `users/1/roles`.
+The module will read each entity and map them from their type specified.

+## Write endpoint

+`writeEndpoint(endpoint, options)`

+Provide the endpoint for which to write.
+E.g. `users/:notID/createFromPayload`.

 * * *